 Cooling time depends on starting water temperature, chiller power, and insulation quality.
 Faster cooling is not always better if it causes energy waste.

-Typical cooling time18 by system size
+Typical cooling time by system size

 | Chiller Size | 300L Water | Usage Type |